-The State of Michigan has held that prenuptial/antenuptial agreements are valid as long as “that agreement, contact or promise or a note or memorandum of the agreement, contact or promise is in writing and signed with an authorized signature by the party to be charged with the agreement, contract or promise”.
-In sum, this means that an oral agreement of the sort will not be valid.
+The State of Michigan has held that antenuptial agreements are valid as long as “that agreement, contact or promise or a note or memorandum of the agreement, contact or promise is in writing and signed with an authorized signature by the party to be charged with the agreement, contract or promise”.
+Essentially, what this means is that an oral agreement is considered invalid in the eyes of the courts.

 Antenuptial agreements can have what are called escalator clauses, which entitles a party to more money, property etc the longer the marriage.
 It is also possible to put in the agreement that if the marriage reaches a certain number of years, the agreement will no longer be enforceable.

 Property is usually the number one asset to be protected.
 The agreement must clearly define what separate property is to be protected by the agreement .
 This could be the property held prior to the marriage, or to also protect the appreciation and earnings from the property during the marriage.
 Client’s also wish to protect gifts and future inheritances.